atlassian/react-beautiful-dnd/README.md

 **Ownership**

 It is a contract of this library that it owns the positioning logic of the dragging element.
 This includes properties such as `top`, `right`, `bottom`, `left` and `transform`.
 The library may change how it positions things and what properties it uses without performing a major version bump.
 It is also recommended that you do not apply your own `transition` property to the dragging element.

+**Warning: `position: fixed`**

+`react-beautiful-dnd` uses `position: fixed` to position the dragging element.
+This is quite robust and allows for you to have `position: relative | absolute | fixed` parents.
+However, unfortunately `position:fixed` is [impacted by `transform`](http://meyerweb.com/eric/thoughts/2011/09/12/un-fixing-fixed-elements-with-css-transforms/) (such as `transform: rotate(10deg);`).
+This means that if you have a `transform: *` on one of the parents of a `Draggable` then the positioning logic will be incorrect while dragging.
+Lame!
+For most consumers this will not be an issue.
+We may look into creating a portal solution where we attach the dragging element to the body rather than leave it in place.
+However, leaving it in place is a really nice experience for everyone.
+For now we will leave it as is, but feel free to raise an issue if you this is important to you.

+**Usage of `draggableStyle`**

 ```js
 <Draggable draggableId="draggable-1">